haooxin/cloudflare-ddns/README.md

 ## Step 5: Automation with Cron
 To have the script run automatically, you can add it to crontab:
 1. Open crontab: `crontab -e`
-2. Add a line to crontab to have the script run hourly (you can adjust the frequency):
+2. Add a line to crontab to run the script every 5min and every reboot (you can adjust the frequency):
 ```sh
 @reboot /path/to/cloudflare_ddns.sh
 */5 * * * * /path/to/cloudflare_ddns.sh